onetarek/test-phpunit/README.md

-#Playing with PHPunit Testing
+# Playing with PHPunit Testing

-##Initialize the evnironment
+## Initialize the evnironment
-Intall Composer if you have not installed it on your computer.
+Install Composer if you have not installed it on your computer.
 Open terminal in your project root directory then run the following command.
 `composer install`

-##Run PHPunit Test
+## Run PHPunit Test
 Open terminal in your project root directory then run the following command.
 `./vendor/phpunit/phpunit/phpunit --bootstrap src/index.php tests`

-##Resources
+## Resources
 https://docs.phpunit.de/en/9.5/installation.html